Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • The following Directors are members of the Senior Leadership Team and attend Trust Board

 Jan holds a Bachelor of Science (Hons) Degree in Occupational Therapy and a Masters Degree in Public Administration.
-Jan was appointed Director of Mental Health & Disability Services in March 2022, having joined the Trust in 2020, as Assistant Director, Mental Health Services.
-Jan is an Occupational Therapist by profession and worked or over 15 years in a variety of clinical and managerial roles in the Belfast Trust.
+Jan was appointed Director of Mental Health and Disability Services in March 2022, having joined the Trust in 2020, as Assistant Director, Mental Health Services.
+Jan is an Occupational Therapist by profession and worked for over 15 years in a variety of clinical and managerial roles in the Belfast Trust.

 Elaine Wilson, Director of Planning, Performance and Informatics